sonianb/sonianb/README.md

-# Hi there, I'm Sonia
+## Hi there 👋
-I'm here because I ❤️ the idea of being able to create purposeful and accessible technology.
+I'm Sonia (she/they) and I'm here because I ❤️ the idea of being able to create purposeful and accessible technology.

 My goal is to become a well-rounded software developer through self-learning and my apprenticeship at [Agile Collective](https://agile.coop/), work on purpose-driven projects, and be part of the change I want to see in the tech industry.